matvii/ADAM/README.md

 This software is licensed under [CC Attribution 4.0 international License](https://creativecommons.org/licenses/by/4.0/legalcode).

-If you use ADAM in your research, please cite Viikinkoski, M; Kaasalainen, M.; Durech, J.: *ADAM: a general method for for using various data types in asteroid reconstruction*, A&A Vol 576, 2015.
+If you use ADAM in your research, please cite Viikinkoski, M; Kaasalainen, M.; Durech, J.: *ADAM: a general method  for using various data types in asteroid reconstruction*, A&A Vol 576, 2015.

 ## Contact
 Bug reports, data, feature suggestions and comments are welcome.